darienesf/ProjectDnD/README.md

 +Mobile App (hopefully)

 MILESTONES
-1) Divided core layers of game into seperate methods.
-"SE_v0.02"
+1) Divided core layers of game into seperate methods. "refer to SE_v0.02"
 2) "Login" when first running app allows for the user to play one of two games.
  Dungeon(); or SocialExperiment();